 Years ago I bought a yellow VW bug.
 I had never owned one before and hardly noticed them on the road.
-Once I bought one, however, I started seeing them everywhere, putt-putt-putting around town with their quirky shape and ladybug roofs.
+Once I bought one, however, I started seeing them everywhere, putt-putt-putting around town with their quirky shape and ladybug roofs (see Missing the Forest for the Threes).
 I don’t think there has been a make or model as wildly popular as the bug except, maybe, for the Ford F-Series or Toyota Corolla.

 The real problem is that, like the VW bug, ideological thinking has infiltrated our society under cover, which is exactly how ideologies operate, putt-putt-putting along with hardly anyone noticing.
 This occurs on the Left and Right, both of which claim to have arrived at the truth and are engaged in a mission to convert or conquer anyone who opposes them.